habtamu-heyi/Algorithm-Ds-practice/README.md

 # 🚀 Advanced Data Structures & Algorithms in Python

-Welcome to one of the **most complete, efficient, and cleanly coded Python repositories** for advanced data structures and algorithmic problems.
-This is a curated collection of real-world relevant, interview-ready, and system-level algorithm implementations — each designed with **clean code**, **efficiency**, and **clarity** in mind.
+I have been coding and Practicing one of the **most complete, efficient, and cleanly coded Python repositories** for advanced data structures and algorithmic problems for more than 6+ years.
+This are a curated collection of real-world relevant, interview-ready, and system-level algorithm implementations — each designed with **clean code**, **efficiency**, and **clarity** in mind.

-> 🧠 Perfect for software engineering interviews, competitive programming, or academic foundations.

----

 ## 📂 Project Structure
 ├── sorting